gobuffalo/docs/templates/docs/errors.md

 }
 ```

-In the above example any error from you application that returns a status of `422` will be caught by the custom handler and will be dealt with accordingly.
+In the above example any error from your application that returns a status of `422` will be caught by the custom handler and will be dealt with accordingly.

 {{/panel}}